chinchalinchin/static-html-template/README.md

 ## Static HTML Templates

 In the <i>/frontend/src/assets/</i> folder you will find the static html that is rendered within the Angular app's interface.
-There is a <i>conf.json</i> in this directory the Angular app uses to configure the static html navigation and appearance on the drawer menu.
-You can add or remove static html templates from this folder; if you do so, make sure to adjust the <i>config.json</i> accordingly.
+There is a <i>conf.json</i> in this directory the Angular app uses to configure the static HTML navigation and appearance on the drawer menu.
+You can add or remove static HTML templates from this folder; if you do so, make sure to adjust the <i>config.json</i> accordingly.

 ## Documentation